oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

 We can spend lots of time in the analysis tool visualizing the data with different combinations of attributes.

-**Note:** So far, we are looking at only the charts, but this data can be displayed in tabular format and a pivot table as well.
+>**Note:** So far, we are looking at only the charts, but this data can be displayed in tabular format and a pivot table as well.
 Switch the display mode to see how it works.
 Advanced users can access the data in this AV from Excel or Google Sheets.

-This completes the data analysis overview lab.
+## RECAP

+In this lab, we used the Data Analysis tool to first create a dimensional model (Analytic View) on the sales analysis table and then analyze movie sales across various dimensions such as age groups, marital status, movie genre etc.

+We found many interesting patterns in customer purchasing behavior.

 Note that there are many more features in the analysis tool, which are not covered here.
-These details will be covered in other in-depth workshops.
+These details will be covered in another in-depth workshop.

 You may now **proceed to the next lab**.